dan3388/FPGA-Audio-Processing-System/README.md

 Using the Pico2-Ice development kit, our primary objective was to design a guitar effects pedal using the iCE40 FPGA.
 This project applies core principles of digital logic and hardware description languages learned in our Digital Design course to real-time signal processing.

-Due to time constraints and a burnt out I2S DAC, this project was largely unable to move past test-benching, although I2S transmission was tested and verified as functional.
+Due to time constraints and a burnt out I2S DAC, this project was largely unable to move past test bench verification, although I2S transmission was both verified and tested IRL.

 ## System Overview